Architecture

 1. Load configuration — Read config/database.yml, determine target

-2. Copy runtime — Copy target-specific rails.js and adapter
+2. Copy runtime — Copy target-specific rails.js and database adapter

 3. Transpile models — Apply rails/model filter